John Talbot, 1st Earl of Shrewsbury: Death

 Although Talbot is generally remembered as a great soldier, some have raised doubts as to his generalship.
 In particular, charges of rashness have been raised against him.
 Speed and aggression were key elements in granting success in medieval war, and Talbot's numerical inferiority necessitated surprise.
 Furthermore, he was often in the position of trying to force battle on unwilling opponents.
 At his defeat at Patay in 1429 he was advised not to fight there by Sir John Fastolf, who was subsequently blamed for the debacle, but the French, inspired by Joan of Arc, showed unprecedented fighting spirit – usually they approached an English position with trepidation.
 The charge of rashness is more justifiable at Castillon, where Talbot, misled by mistaken reports of a French retreat, attacked their entrenched camp frontally with his advance force, facing wheel to wheel field artillery and refusing to temporarily back off and allow his full force to arrive.

 On a political level, his governorship of Ireland degenerated into bitter feuding and personal hatreds.
-The Crown itself reprimanded him for weakening English rule in Ireland, though in fairness he was far from being the only culprit.
+The Crown itself reprimanded him for weakening English rule in Ireland, though he was far from being the only culprit.